LoweLundin/Optimised-Galaxy-Simulations/README.md

 </p>
 <p align="center">Run with 10000 stars, delta t = 0.0001 and theta_max = 0.9. <br>
-  Note that framerate is lower than actual run due to GIF-format limitations
+  Note that framerate is lower than actual run due to GIF-format limitations.
 </p>